PaloAltoNetworks/pcs-cwp-defender-updater/README.md

 5. Docker Image Registry

 > NOTE
-> * This process was tested on GCP Artifact Registry.
+> * This process was tested on GCP Artifact Registry and Azure Container Registry.
 > <br></br>

 ## Installation